V. Pudur: Economy

-Commercial areas of this town include the Anna Salai, Kadalkudi Road and Gandhi Bazaar.
-Out of these Anna Salai that runs through the town enclose most of the shops and commercial complexes Such as Alagammal Super Market.
+Commercial activities in the town is concentrated along major roads such as Anna Salai, Kadalkudi Road and Gandhi Bazaar. ."District Survey Report – Thoothukudi" (2020) Out of these Anna Salai that runs through the town enclose most of the shops and commercial complexes Such as Alagammal Super Market.

 Kadalkudi road situated in the east of the town is developing since 2000 that too holds a large number commercial buildings.
 Gandhi Bazaar was once a popular and busy business area but since the past few years most of the shops were evacuated and moved to Anna Salai and Kadalkudi Road.

 Medical Facilities

 This town has good Govt.
 Primary Health Center situated in the Vilathukulam road that serves for poor and needy people.
 Also there are private Doctors in this town Dr. sathrapathy MBBS, Dr. Thirumal Murugan, Dr.A.Jeyalakshmi Lingaiah D.H.M.S., Dr. Suba Barathi BDS, are well known for their service.

 Agriculture

 This is a manavari land (land depending on rain).
 Farmers cultivate their land in rainy season only.
 Dry Chilly is one of the major agricultural product grown in this region.
 Kambu, Cholam are also cultivated in large area.